GoogleCloudPlatform/ai-infra-cluster-provisioning/sample_workloads/megatron-demo/README.md

 ```
 cat manifests/sharedfs-via-filestore.yaml| envsubst | kubectl apply -f -
 ```
 This step may take 15 or more minutes.
 You can check the progress of the cluster provisioning by visiting [Cloud Console](https://console.cloud.google.com/filestore/instances).
-To learn more about the performance about Filestore, see https://cloud.google.com/filestore/docs/service-tiers.
+To learn more about the performance about Filestore, see https://cloud.google.com/filestore/docs/service-tiers. *The Terraform module may integate this in the future.*

 ## Workload Setup and Launch

 ### Optional: Place your custom training data in a GCS bucket

 For the purposes of demonstration, we host a pre-tokenized version of the Wikipedia data in a public bucket at `gs://nemo-megatron-demo/training-data/processed/gpt/wikitext`.
-This dataset was created by following the section [Collecting Wikipedia Training Data](https://github.com/NVIDIA/Megatron-LM/tree/main?tab=readme-ov-file#collecting-wikipedia-training-data) in the [Megatron-LM](https://github.com/NVIDIA/Megatron-LM?tab=readme-ov-file#data-preprocessing) repository.
+This dataset was created by following [Collecting Wikipedia Training Data](https://github.com/NVIDIA/Megatron-LM/tree/main?tab=readme-ov-file#collecting-wikipedia-training-data).
 It is recommended you use this data source on your first workload launch.

 If you choose, you can upload your own training data.
 In our demonstration we invoke NeMo Megatron pre-training for the standard GPT model.
 Therefore it is expected the dataset is already tokenized and compatible format followed by [Megatron-LM](https://github.com/NVIDIA/Megatron-LM?tab=readme-ov-file#data-preprocessing) for tokenizer type `GPT2BPETokenizer`.